Individual Giving Manager

 - Assisting with preparation for congressional briefings and events;

-- Providing general administrative support to WPI staff, including answering phones, photocopying, and other tasks as assigned;
+- Providing general administrative support to WCPI staff, including answering phones, photocopying, and other tasks as assigned;

 - Updating the database of potential donors and congressional contacts

-- Assisting the Communications/Program Assistant in maintaining website;
+- Assisting the Communications Associate in maintaining website;

 - Performing other tasks as assigned.

-Successful interns have a demonstrated interest in women’s issues, excellent written and oral communication skills, a desire to learn the legislative process, careful attention to detail, and can work independently and as part of a team.
+Successful interns have a demonstrated interest in women’s issues, excellent written and oral communication skills, careful attention to detail, and can work independently and as part of a team.
 They are proficient with Microsoft Excel; while not required, previous experience with social media platforms is a plus.

-Interns who complete the internship will be well-versed in the federal legislative process, have a broad, bipartisan understanding of policy issues affecting women and their families, and have a better understanding of the operations of a nonprofit organization.
+Interns who complete the internship will have a better understanding of policy issues important to women and their families and the operations of a nonprofit organization.

 The internship is open to college students of all disciplines/majors.